dagibu301/omnistack10/README.md

 ## :muscle: Community around the week?

-Other students assisting to the Omnistack weekcan be found here: [Rocketseat Community :rocket:](https://discordapp.com/invite/gCRAFhc)
+Other students assisting to the Omnistack week can be found here: [Rocketseat Community :rocket:](https://discordapp.com/invite/gCRAFhc)

 ---